Configure secure LDAP (LDAPS) for an Azure AD Domain Services managed domain

 On your Windows computer, open a new PowerShell window as Administrator and type the following commands, to create a new self-signed certificate.

-$lifetime=Get-Date New-SelfSignedCertificate -Subject *.contoso100.com ` -NotAfter $lifetime.AddDays(365) -KeyUsage DigitalSignature, KeyEncipherment ` -Type SSLServerAuthentication -DnsName *.contoso100.com
+$lifetime=Get-Date New-SelfSignedCertificate -Subject contoso100.com ` -NotAfter $lifetime.AddDays(365) -KeyUsage DigitalSignature, KeyEncipherment ` -Type SSLServerAuthentication -DnsName *.contoso100.com, contoso100.com

-In the preceding sample, replace '.contoso100.com' with the DNS domain name of your managed domain.
-For example, if you created a managed domain called 'contoso100.onmicrosoft.com', replace '.contoso100.com' in the preceding script with '*.contoso100.onmicrosoft.com').
+In the preceding sample, replace 'contoso100.com' with the DNS domain name of your managed domain.
+For example, if you created a managed domain called 'contoso100.onmicrosoft.com', replace 'contoso100.com' in the Subject attribute with 'contoso100.onmicrosoft.com' and '.contoso100.com' in the DnsName attribute with '.contoso100.onmicrosoft.com').

 The newly created self-signed certificate is placed in the local machine's certificate store.